The Smashing Machine (2025 film): Box office

-As of 13 November 2025, The Smashing Machine has grossed $11 million in the United States and Canada, and $9 million in other territories, for a worldwide total of $21 million.
+The Smashing Machine grossed $11.4 million in the United States and Canada, and $9.7 million in other territories, for a worldwide total of $21.1 million.

-In its opening weekend, the film grossed $5.8 million, finishing in third.
+In its opening weekend, the film debuted to just $5.8 million, finishing in third and marking the lowest opening weekend of Johnson's career.
 This was attributed to limited demographic appeal, lackluster word-of-mouth, and a digital-centric advertisement campaign that failed to reach older adult audiences.
 Johnson responded to the opening box office numbers with: "In our storytelling world, you can't control box office results — but what I realized you can control is your performance, and your commitment to completely disappear and go elsewhere.
 And I will always run to that opportunity...
 Truth is this film has changed my life."

 Critical response

+Dwayne Johnson garnered critical praise for his performance.

+Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on 56 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Safdie was awarded the Silver Lion for Best Director at the Venice Film Festival following its world premiere.